SEI-ATL-3-8/sequelize-validations/README.md

 - last name
 	1. not null
 	1. allowNull must be top level
-	1. "Joel" should work, null should not work
+	1. "Hughes" should work, null should not work
 - user name
 	1. min length, max length
 	1. must be unique - top level!